NishantGhanate/MachineLearning/README.md

-# Machine-Learning And other Python Projects
+# Machine Learning  / Data Science

-1.install python 3.6+ 64 bit version
+1.Install python 3.6+ 64 bit version

-2.select drive as you want, else default is C:
+2.Select custom drive as you want , else default is C:

-3. Open cmd copy paste the below library files
+3.Open cmd copy paste the below library files

- Ignore this :

- G:\Python27;G:\Python27\Scripts;

- G:\Program Files\Python36\Scripts\;G:\Program Files\Python36\;

-.right click on my computer
-.properties
-.Advanced System setting
-.3rd-column Advance
-.Enviroment Variables.
-.System Variable
-.path

 -----Some of library files----------